-MNTIOC\NMNTS Returns the count of mounted resources in the current snapshot in the uint32 t pointed to by arg.
+MNTIOC_NMNTS Returns the count of mounted resources in the current snapshot in the uint32_t pointed to by arg.

-MNTIOC\GETDEVLIST Returns an array of uint32 t's that is twice as long as the length returned by MNTIOC\NMNTS.
+MNTIOC_GETDEVLIST Returns an array of uint32 t's that is twice as long as the length returned by MNTIOC_NMNTS.
 Each pair of numbers is the major and minor device number for the file system at the corresponding line in the current /etc/mnttab snapshot. arg points to the memory buffer to receive the device number information.

-MNTIOC\SETTAG Sets a tag word into the options list for a mounted file system.
+MNTIOC_SETTAG Sets a tag word into the options list for a mounted file system.
 A tag is a notation that will appear in the options string of a mounted file system but it is not recognized or interpreted by the file system code. arg points to a filled in mnttagdesc structure, as shown in the following example:

-mnttab(4)
+'''

+uint_t mtd_major; / major number for mounted fs /

+uint t mtd minor; / minor number for mounted fs /

+mtd_mntpt; / mount point of file system /

+mtd tag; / tag to set/clear /

+'''

-uint_t mtd_major; / major number for mounted fs / uint_t mtd_minor; / minor number for mounted fs / char mtd_mntpt; / mount point of file system / char mtd_tag; / tag to set/clear / If the tag already exists then it is marked as set but not re-added.
-Tags can be at most MAX_MNTOPT_TAG long.
-MNTIOC_CLRTAG Marks a tag in the options list for a mounted file system as not set. arg points to the same structure as MNTIOC_SETTAG, which identifies the file system and tag to be cleared. inaccessible memory location of The arg pointer in an MNTIOC_ioctl call pointed to an inaccessible memory location or a character pointer in a mnttagdesc structure pointed to an inaccessible memory location.
-EINVAL The tag specified in a MNTIOC_SETTAG call already exists as a file system option, or the tag specified in a MNTIOC_CLRTAG call does not exist.
-ENAMETOOLONG The tag specified in a MNTIOC_SETTAG call is too long or the tag would make the total length of the option string for the mounted file system too long.
-WARNINGS The mnttab file system provides the previously undocumented dev=xxx option in the option string for each mounted file system.
+If the tag already exists then it is marked as set but not re-added.
+Tags can be at most MAX MNTOPT TAG long.

+MNTIOC_CLRTAG Marks a tag in the options list for a mounted file system as not set. arg points to the same structure as to be cleared.

+MNTIOC SETTAG, which identifies the file system and tag

+ERRORS EFAULT The arg pointer in an MNTIOC ioctl call pointed to an inaccessible memory location or a character pointer in a mnttagdesc structure pointed to an inaccessible memory file system option, or the tag specified in a MNTIOC CLRTAG call does not exist.

+EINVAL The tag specified in a MNTIOC SETTAG call already exists as a tag would make the total length of the option string for the mounted file system too long.

+ENAMETOOLONG The tag specified in a MNTIOC SETTAG call is too long or the

+The mnttab file system provides the previously undocumented dev=xxx option in the option string for each mounted file system.
 This is provided for legacy applications that might have been using the dev=information option.

 Using dev=option in applications is strongly discouraged.
 The device number string represents a 32-bit quantity and might not contain correct information in 64-bit environments.

 Applications requiring device number information for mounted file systems should use the getextmntent(3C) interface, which functions properly in either 32- or 64-bit environments.

+/etc/mnttab

+Usual mount point for mnttab file system

+/usr/include/sys/mntio.h
-FILES /etc/mnttab Usual mount point for mnttab file system /usr/include/sys/ Header file that cont mntio.h tains IOCTL definitions SEE ALSO mkfile(1M), mount_cachefs(1M), mount_hsfs(1M), mount_nfs(1M), mount_pcfs(1M), mount_ufs(1M), mount(1M), ioctl(2), read(2), poll(2), stat(2), getmntent(3C) NOTES The snapshot of the mnttab information is taken any time a read(2) is performed at offset 0 (the beginning) of the mnttab file.
-The file modification time returned by stat(2) for the mnttab file is the time of the last change to mounted file system mnttab(4)

-information.
-A $\mathtt{poll}(2)$ system call requesting a POLLRDBAND event can be used to block and wait for the system's mounted file system information to be different from the most recent snapshot since the mnttab file was opened.
+Header file that contains IOCTL definitions

+mkfile(1M), mount cachefs(1M), mount hsfs(1M), mount nfs(1M), mount pcfs(1M), mount ufs(1M), mount(1M), ioctl(2), read(2), poll(2), stat(2), getmntent(3C)

+The snapshot of the mnttab information is taken any time a read(2) is performed at offset 0 (the beginning) of the mnttab file.
+The file modification time returned by stat(2) for the mnttab file is the time of the last change to mounted file system mnttab(4) information.
+A poll(2) system call requesting a POLLRDBAND event can be used to block and wait for the system's mounted file system information to be different from the most recent snapshot since the mnttab file was opened.